-Capital charges fees, otherwise referred to as tapping fees, are an equitable means by which a Municipality/Authority can assess a portion of the capital costs of constructing the new facilities to all users of the proposed system.
+Capital charges fees, otherwise referred to as tapping fees, are an equitable means by which a municipality/authority can assess a portion of the capital costs of constructing the new facilities to all users of the proposed system.
 The imposition of these fees is based upon the concept that all users of the system derive a benefit from this use, and that the costs of this benefit should be allocated among all users without prejudice or penalty.
 For this reason, tapping fees are usually based on a measure of the total flow contributed by the service connection or lateral.

 PA Act 57 of 2003 contains extensive provisions regarding calculation and types of fees that may be charged by municipalities and authorities.
-Each community must establish its own fee criteria in accordance with this Act.
+Each community is required to follow guidelines of the Act to determine the maximum allowable tapping fee charge.
 Capital charges fees are an established method for raising up-front revenue and would be an appropriate part of the community's financing plan for the proposed project.